aisling-cahill/webhook-api/SETUP_GUIDE.md

 ## Step 4: Test with Real Data

-Use the sample webhook data from your n8n file to test:
+Use the sample webhook data to test:

 ```bash
 curl -X POST "http://localhost:8000/telnyx-dynamic-vars" \